yereverluvinunclebert/Panzer-JustClock-VB6/README.md

   A FOSS Clock VB6 WoW64 Widget for Reactos, XP, Win7, 8 and 10/11+.

- My current VB6/RC6 PSD program being worked upon now, in progress, you can download but it is only partially complete.
-I am working on integrating my own native VB6 forms and code with the the RC6 Cairo code.
- This based upon the Yahoo widget of the same design.
+ My current VB6/RC6 PSD program being finished now, fundamentally complete, only awaiting testing on Windows XP and Win7 32bit and some multi monitor checking.
+I am working on integrating my native VB6 forms from other programs  and code alongside the RC6 Cairo code.
+This Panzer widget is based upon the Yahoo widget of the same visual design and very similar operation.

  Why VB6?
 Well, with a 64 bit, modern-language improvement upgrade on the way with 100% compatible TwinBasic coupled with support for transparent PNGs via RC/Cairo, VB6 code has an amazing future.